FTC Hearing #7: The Competition and Consumer Protection Issues of Algorithms, Artificial Intelligence, and Predictive Analytics

 Tech Policy Director at Electronic Frontier Foundation

-Jeremy Gillula is the Tech Policy Director at the Electronic Frontier Foundation, working on issues related to privacy and technology.
+Jeremy Gillula is the Tech Policy Director at the Electronic Frontier Foundation, focusing on privacy and technology policy.

 Joy Buolamwini